 for an inflatable kayak.
 However, you can easily use a mattress pump for this purpose or an air pump from an earlier inflatable.
 Inflatable kayaks are unmatched when it comes to portability and the same is the case with Big Basin.
 It deflates to a fraction of its size and you can easily put it in a carry bag

 which you get with the kayak.
 In addition, it has four carry handles to transport kayak to and from water.
-Moreover, it weighs in at 34.8 pounds or 15 kg which you can manage yourself and with your partner.
+Moreover, it weighs 34.8 pounds or 15 kg which you can manage yourself and with your partner.

 8. Intex Challenger K2 Recreational Kayak – A Best-Selling Inflatable Kayak

 One company that has established itself as a world leader in inflatables is Intex.
 I would guess that every second person has used at least one of their products.
 In inflatable kayaks, they have quite a few best-selling models and find little competition in their price category.

 The reason they are so popular is the value of money.
 Imagine getting an 11.5-foot long two-person kayak for under $100, can you? probably not.
 This is what Challenger k2 has to offer.

 With a 30-gauge vinyl construction and an I-beam floor, you have a kayak that is durable and rigid.
 Vinyl is not the most puncture-resistant material out there, but it can take a few pokes and hardships.
 This kayak has a two-chamber build and this is a good safety feature to have, as discussed earlier.